jronallo/microdata/README.md

 Ruby library for extracting HTML5 Microdata

-## Credit
+## Story

 Most of the code here was extracted from [Mida](https://github.com/LawrenceWoodman/mida) by Lawrence Woodman.
-This was done in order to have a simpler, more generic Microdata parser without all the vocabulary awareness.
+This was done in order to have a simpler, more generic Microdata parser without all the vocabulary awareness and other features.
+This gem is also tested under Ruby 1.9.3 and Ruby 2.0.0, though it could be better tested.

 ## Installation